BHLHE41: Muscle

-BHLHE41 has been shown to represses myogenic differentiation by inhibiting MyoD activity through multiple mechanisms.
+BHLHE41 has been shown to repress myogenic differentiation by inhibiting MyoD activity through multiple mechanisms.
 When BHLHE41 dimerizes with MyoD and E47, it prevents the formation of MyoD-E47 heterodimers, which are functional.
 When BHLHE41 is sumoylated at K240 and K255, it recruits the histone methyltransferase G9a.
 G9a then catalyzes repressive histone 3 lysine 9 dimethylation (H3K9me2) at promoter sites of target genes of MyoD.
 G9a also methylates MyoD, which inhibits MyoD's transcriptional activity.